DarkStar1982/exodus_calendar/readme.md

 This yields an average calendar year duration of 668.5909(09) sols, creating a difference of 0.00021 sols per year, comparable to the Gregorian calendar's 0.0003-day annual discrepancy.
 The system would remain reasonably accurate for the foreseeable future, accumulating an error of only 1 sol after approximately 4,782 Martian years.
 As the Martian year length inevitably drifts (+0.00079 sols per 1,000 Martian years [1, p3]), adjustments can be implemented as needed, like those made to Earth's calendar system

 ### EPOCH
-The starting epoch is provisionally set to match Unix time (00:00:00 UTC January 1, 1970), though this remains open to discussion.
-The year 1971 might be more appropriate, as it marked the first successful Martian missions reaching the planet - Mars 2 and 3 from the USSR, and Mariner 9 from the USA.
+The starting epoch is provisionally set to commonly used Mars calendar epoch (11 April, 1955) and epoch time to be aligned with MTC, though this remains open to discussion.
+Unix epoch (midnight, 1 Jan 1970) can be used as well.
+The epoch year of 1971 might be more appropriate, as it marked the first successful Martian missions reaching the planet - Mars 2 and 3 from the USSR, and Mariner 9 from the USA.
 Other dates are acceptable for consideration.